ibm-cloud-docs/vpc/bare_metal_server_create.md

 Use the following information to create a bare metal server on your {{site.data.keyword.vpc_full}} (VPC) with the configuration of your choice.
 {: shortdesc}

+If you want to use an operating system image that is hosted on your own server or on a public server, review [Network booting your own operating system with Bare Metal Servers on VPC](/docs/vpc?topic=vpc-network-boot-bare-metal-servers) before creating your bare metal server.

 ## Creating a bare metal server by using the UI
 {: #creating-bare-metal-ui}